-While your child’s 1st birthday party may have involved little more than party hats and a smash cake, the ante must be upped when he turns 2.
-Not only is your little one more active and more social this year, he’s also developed his own unique set of likes — three things that make for a perfect guest of honor!
+While your child’s 1st birthday may have involved little more than party hats and a smash cake, the ante must be upped when they turn 2.
+Not only is your little one more active and more social this year, they’ve also developed their own unique set of likes — three things that make for a perfect guest of honor!

 Before you send out the invitations for your toddler’s big day, consider these helpful 2-year-old birthday party tips.